“Where am I” I thought.

 But what was before her?

 I can’t remember a time before her.
 It is like an abyss in my memory.
-As if I didn’t even exist.
+As if I did not even exist.

 The doctor was waiting.
 He could see I needed time to process, to figure out the emptiness.